fury-gl/fury/CONTRIBUTING.rst

 Checklist before Releasing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Review the open list of `fury issues <https://github.com/fury-gl/fury/issues>`_.
+* Review the open list of `FURY issues <https://github.com/fury-gl/fury/issues>`_.
 Check whether there are
   outstanding issues that can be closed, and whether there are any issues that
   should delay the release.
 Label them !